Syaifudi8/bvs-bitcoinj/README.md

 	multichain-cli NETWORKNAME getrawtransaction GENESISBLOCKHASH false
 ```

+#### Create a MultiChain network with Bitcoin behaviour

 There is an example Multichain params.dat file in the repository:
 ```
 	multichain_bitcoin.params.dat
 ```

-You can use this file to create a MultiChain network which behaves like the Bitcoin network:
+You can use this file to help create a MultiChain network which behaves like the Bitcoin network:
 ```
 	multichain-util create bitcoin
 	cp multichain_bitcoin.params.dat ~/.multichain/bitcoin/params.dat